• Skip to primary navigation

 What goes with grilled peaches?

-Serve grilled peaches as a side dish for chicken or pork.
+Serve grilled peaches as a side dish for baked chicken or baked pork chops.
 Or make them a delicious dessert topped with ice cream or whipped cream, a sprinkle of cinnamon and a drizzle of honey.
 Yogurt and granola is another delicious topping idea that would be perfect for breakfast.

 2 peaches halves on a black plate, one has vanilla ice cream and a honey drizzle.
 Mint leave, a whole peach and a few peach slices are also pictured.